irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

 #> [1] 1
 ```

-We can see that the state fields in the new dataframe are clean and don't need extra cleaning.
+We can see that the state fields in the new dataframe are clean and
+don’t need extra cleaning.

 ``` r
 mo_lob_reg <- mo_lob_reg %>%